priya1dhana/AI_ADOPTION/README.md

 When a user right-clicks on a specific country on the map and selects Drill through, they are taken to the **'_Job_Postings_Data_Table'** page.
 This shows all job postings related to that selected country in a detailed tabular format.

-The **_Skill_Detail** page provides a focused view of a single skill selected from the main dashboard.
+The **'_Skill_Detail'** page provides a focused view of a single skill selected from the main dashboard.
 It breaks down how often that skill appears in job postings, which industries are hiring for it, and what kinds of job titles and salary ranges are associated with it.
 The page also shows how demand for the skill changes over time.
 Overall, it gives a clear picture of the skill’s importance in the market and helps users understand where and how it is being used across different roles and industries.

 **Drill-through from the Top Skills Bar Chart:**

 When a user right-clicks on a specific skill in the Top Skills bar chart and chooses Drill through, they are taken to the **'_Skill_Detail page'** page.
 This provides a focused view of how that skill appears across roles, industries, and time.

-The **_Job_Postings_Data_Table** page offers a complete, detailed list of job postings filtered by the country the user drills through from on the map.
+The **'_Job_Postings_Data_Table'** page offers a complete, detailed list of job postings filtered by the country the user drills through from on the map.
 It displays all relevant information—such as job titles, companies, required skills, workplace types, and posting dates—in a clean, searchable table.
 This page allows users to explore the underlying data behind the visuals and see exactly what kinds of roles are available in a specific country, giving deeper context to the trends shown on the main dashboard.

 These drill-throughs make the dashboard more interactive and allow users to explore deeper insights without cluttering the main page.